sbocq/predicat/README.md

   plain Clojure functions.

 - Report self-describing failures.
 Failures report the failing expressions instead of some English strings defined by the end users.
+Failures can then be expanded interactively on the REPL up to their root cause(s).

 - Permit to compose predicates.
 New predicates can be composed from existing predicates.
-Failures can be expanded interactively in the REPL to explore their root cause.

 - Is applicable to the validation of values nested in arbitrary data structures.
 Predicates can be applied to the result of queries defined by the